HymanZHAN/xzhan.me/content/posts/install-and-set-up-fedora-35-for-development/index.en.md

 ### Emoji Input

-Continuing the complaint of shortcuts, `Ctrl+.` is the default hotkey for toggling emoji input and if you are a VS Code user, you know how annoying this is.
-There are two ways you can configure it:
+Continuing the complaint of shortcuts, `Ctrl+.` is configured as the default hotkey for toggling emoji input and if you are a VS Code user, you know how annoying this is.
+There are two ways you can change it:

 - Install `ibus-setup` by `sudo dnf install ibus-setup`, launch it from the terminal and configure it in the `Emoji` tab.
 - Install `dconf Editor` and configure `/desktop/ibus/panel/emoji/hotkey`